Charles (Chuck) Eesley

 Current Research and Scholarly Interests

-My research focuses on the influence of the external environment on entrepreneurship.
-Specifically, I have sought to be a leader in investigating the types of environments that encourage the founding of high growth, technology-based firms.
-Although I build on previous work that focuses on individual characteristics, network ties, and strategy, my major contribution is to demonstrate that institutions matter.
-I have broken new ground in showing that effective institutional change influences who starts firms, not just how many firms are started.
+My research focuses on the influence of the institutional environment on entrepreneurship.
+There are ten papers in this stream.
+Specifically, I have sought to do leading work investigating the types of institutional change that encourage the founding of high growth, engineering-based firms.
+While I build on previous work in entrepreneurship that focuses on individual characteristics, network ties, and strategy, my major contribution is to demonstrate that institutional mechanisms matter.
+I have sought to open up new ground by showing that effective institutional change influences who starts firms, not just how many firms are started.
 I have repeatedly studied entrepreneurship in a single country (China, Chile, Japan, and the U.S.) before and after a major institutional change.
-My work is divided into three streams: (1) formal institutions (policies and regulations), (2) university and industry environments, and (3) informal institutions (social movements).
+My work is divided into three streams: (1) institutional change and entrepreneurship, (2) university environments, and (3) sustainability and environmental activism.

 My research changes the way we think about how the environment – formal institutions, informal institutions, and industry contexts – influences entrepreneurship.
-I am a leader in situating ventures within environments and showing that interactions between environments and entrepreneurs matter.
+I am at the cutting edge in situating ventures within environments and showing how interactions between environments and entrepreneurs matter.
 I am among the first to argue and show that policies that foster high-growth entrepreneurship are different than those that spawn small businesses.
 If policy leaders wish to foster technology-based start-ups, then we must consider how institutions operate.
 My research shows that institutional changes can significantly influence the types of firms that are created, who creates them, and how they perform.
-My research challenges widely accepted ideas about entrepreneurship by highlighting taken-for-granted notions that are incomplete or misleading.
-My studies call into question the assumption that institutions that make it easier to start firms are unambiguously beneficial, and that experienced, diverse founding teams are always superior.
+My research challenges widely accepted ideas by highlighting taken-for-granted notions that are incomplete or misleading.
+My studies call into question the assumption that institutions that make it easier to start firms are unambiguously beneficial.
 My theoretical contributions include introducing such concepts as institutional barriers to growth, skill adequacy and context relevance.
 I lead the way in broadening our conception of entrepreneurship beyond the developed North American economies.
 I have contributed methodologically by (A) showing how to measure talent, (B) collecting data internationally, (C) using randomized field experiments, and (D) analyzing multi-industry databases with state-of-the-art statistics (instrumental variables, differences-in-differences).
-I have been a pioneer in overcoming the challenges of inferring causality, by finding changes that altered the landscape for entrepreneurship, along with collecting novel data in international settings.
-I have been fortunate to see an impact of my scholarship, including over 1,574 Google Scholar citations.
-In future work, I plan to do more studies incorporating software development for data collection and digital platforms for randomized experiments (underway with NovoEd.com, Alibaba, and Qingfan.com) focusing on issues related to strategic change and entrepreneurship training.
+I have been a pioneer in overcoming the challenges of inferring causality by finding changes that altered the landscape for entrepreneurship, along with collecting novel data in international settings.
+I have been fortunate to see an impact of my scholarship, including over 4,599 Google Scholar citations.
+I plan to do more studies in developing economies, especially incorporating randomized field experiments, particularly with refugees and migrant populations.
 I was honored to receive the Schulze Distinguished Professorship Award, the goal of which is to "award funding to the country’s most accomplished entrepreneurship scholars who are infusing into their teaching the results of the original and meaningful research they are conducting.”

 Projects